 Every POS system should be easy to use.
 But when it comes to busy restaurants, POS systems need to meet a different (higher) standard.
 Training employees must be easy with the POS system you choose.
 The system must allow your kitchen to communicate with your waiters quickly and efficiently.
 For this to be possible, your POS system should be very easy to use for all staff.
 All relevant interfaces should be labeled clearly and easy to navigate.

-From the moment your customers walk in the front door, everything needs to be organized.
+Everything needs to be organized from the moment your customers walk in the front door.
 Good restaurant POS systems will include an all-in-one host terminal from which your employees can

 - Manage reservations